Luki120/AesteaRevived/README.md

 # Aestea Revived

+## Credits

+* The original creator of this tweak is [schneelittchen](https://github.com/schneelittchen).
+I maintain it with her consent as I started learning tweak development literally from this tweak, please respect it.

 ## Features

 * Color on enabled state.
 * Color on disabled state.
+* Really disable WiFi and bluetooth toggles on tap.

 ## Disclaimer

 *  The tweak, with the purpose of being FOSS and lightweight, only colorizes the *connectivity* toggles, it does not colorize the CC modules nor does the tweak contain any themes you may see in the screenshot.

-## Credits

-* The original creator of this tweak is [schneelittchen](https://github.com/schneelittchen).
-I maintain it with her consent as I started learning tweak development literally from this tweak, please respect it.

 ## Contributing